Enrichment Programs Funded by PFC

 The focus will be on books that children can make a connection to books that are fun to read.
 The goal is to share ideas, laugh and have fun!

 Register today!
 The cost is $95.00 per child and includes breakfast and 10 books that the child keeps.
 Checks are made out to Kolb PFC.

 This event is focused around International Walk to School Week to encourage parents to reduce backups around school during pick-up and drop-off times, improve air quality, boost health and exercise, and increase safety around the school.
 Students and parents choose the safest route to walk, skateboard, scooter, or bike to school.

 For a healthy mind and body, come join the Kolb Run Club.
 All Kolb Students are welcome to join this club which meets every Thursday, 7:40am-8:10am starting in September.
-The club meets at Lunch Picnic Tables and then the kids run laps for about 15-20 minutes.
+This year the club will meet virtually where the kids run laps for about 15-20 minutes in their backyards or close to their home.
 Run Club is a great way to get ready for required PE running in middle school.
 Parents of all participants must sign this waiver.
-For questions, please e-mail firstname.lastname@example.org.
+For questions, please e-mail email@example.com.